Skip to main content

 • New Overview Page: A unified starting point for web and mobile observability makes the Embrace dashboard even more powerful by providing quick, actionable insight.

-• Javascript Exception Scoring: Embrace now automatically calculates a severity score for every JavaScript exception captured by the WebSDK, to help you prioritize the most critical issues affecting your users.
+• JavaScript Exception Scoring: Embrace now automatically calculates a severity score for every JavaScript exception captured by the WebSDK, to help you prioritize the most critical issues affecting your users.

 • Page Load Insights: The new Page Load Insights feature for Web RUM shows you exactly what’s slowing your pages down and impacting your end users.